 From refugees in search of a place to call home to individuals stitching together three jobs to make ends meet, they’re searching for a reason to believe that tomorrow will be better than today.

-As people of faith, we’re called to stand in solidarity with the hurting and the broken, the poor and the oppressed.
+People of faith are called to stand in solidarity with the hurting and the broken, the poor and the oppressed.
 We not only need Advent hope ourselves — we’re called to be the midwives who help bring Advent hope into the world.

 Maybe you’ve noticed that we celebrate a sanitized version of Jesus during the Advent and Christmas seasons.
 Somehow we find a way to reduce the muck and mire of the manger to smiling figurines and a cherubic child wrapped in impossibly white linens.